ruoshan/autoportforward/README.md

 - Currently, `apf` only supports linux container(x64 arch).
 - For Kubernetes, the container must have `tar` installed.
-- If the container is run with readonly rootfs, apf won't work. (apf needs to copy an guest agent into the container)
+- If the container is run with readonly rootfs, apf won't work. (apf needs to copy a guest agent into the container)

 ## Tips